ucsb-ersp-2018/arch-jacquim-research-log/arch-jacquim-research-log-f18.md

     * How will two main topics (NNs, energy efficiency) come together specifically for our project?
   * Meeting outputs:
     * Should look at papers centered on computer architecture with NNs (architecture implementing NNs), power (specifically energy efficient implementations of NNs)
-      * What makes these things energy efficiency?
+      * What makes these things energy efficient?
 What is/isn't efficient, what cannot be improved
     * Look for papers from ICSA, ASPLOS, MICRO (conference and IEEE magazine), HPCA
       * Read abstract and intro in detail for literature search, briefly skim results section
       * Also might want to consider number of citations (more citations = more popular work), and specifically *hardware* implementations, not algorithms